pfsense/docs/source/certificates/using-easyrsa-certificates-in-2-x.rst

   # printf '%d\n' 0x`cat /root/easyrsa4pfsense/keys/serial`

 That should return a decimal number, such as *11* - that's the serial number of the next certificate to make.
-Copy that number into the GUI in the **Serial** field, then click **Save**.
+Copy that number into the webGUI in the **Serial** field, then click **Save**.
 It is important to correct the serial number, otherwise two certificates can end up with the same serial number, which will lead to problems with revocation down the